DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 ## New Pipes

-New in Angular 2 are the `decimal` and `percent` pipes.
+The `decimal` and `percent` pipes are new in Angular 2.
 These take an argument that describes the "digit info" that should be used--that is, how many integer and fraction digits the number should be formatted with.
-The argument that we pass for formatting follows this pattern: `{minIntegerDigits}.{minFractionDigits}-{maxFractionDigits}`
+The argument we pass for formatting follows this pattern: `{minIntegerDigits}.{minFractionDigits}-{maxFractionDigits}`.

 **Note:** The `decimal` pipe is accessed using `number` in our templates.